Pamplona Running of the Bulls Tours - Experience the amazing Fiesta de San Fermin in 2017 with PP - The Pamplona Specialists

 Frequently Asked Questions about Pamplona - San FerminWhat tours does PP offer?

-What tours does PP offer?
 We offer a choice of Pamplona packages, covering the entire fiesta from the opening on 6 July through to the closing on 14 July.
-Our flexible camping accommodation only packages are very popular with people making their own way to Pamplona.
+Our flexible camping (and Glamping) accommodation only packages are very popular with people making their own way to Pamplona.
 Our London coach tours cover the sensational opening ceremony of San Fermin on 6 July.
-Choose from 7 day Pamplona or 7 day Pamplona and beach or one way coach tours.
-Best of all, we operate from Pamplona's closest camping ground - Ezcaba - to base your Running with the Bulls tour from.
+We offer a choice of 6 day Pamplona or one way coach tours.
+Best of all, we operate from Pamplona's closest (and best) camping ground - Ezcaba - a fantastic base to operate your Running with the Bulls tour from.

 Make your own way to Pamplona

 Join us at our camp close to Pamplona with our flexible and economical accommodation packages.
 Available from 4 July to the end of the fiesta on 14 July.
 Two night minimum stay.
 Twin share or single tent and dorm room options are available.

 NEW HOTEL PACKAGES - Three night packages for the nights of 5th, 6th and 7th of July so you can take in the absolutely amazing opening ceremony and have an opportunity to run with the bulls twice.